 Fire & Fury is definitely the craziest audiobook I’ve listened to, it was absolutely shocking.

 Have you tried out audible?
-Let me know what your favourite audiobooks are, and if you’ve listened to any of these!
+Let me know what your favourite audiobooks are!

 All the best,

-P.S. if you’re not completely sold on the idea of audiobooks yet, or they’re not suitable for you, I have many physical book recommendations on the blog!
+P.S. if you’re not completely sold on the idea of audiobooks yet, or they’re not suitable for you, I have many physical book recommendation blog posts.